Take the Easy Path to Forex Trading

 The Consequences Barings Collapse Had On Bank Trading Floors

-Concerned, other banks began looking at their trading operations all around the world.
-Why have twenty trading rooms, thus increasing the risk of a rogue trader or a financial loss when you could do the same with three trading rooms, one in each of the time zones and make the other centers into sales rather than trading operations.
+Shocked by Barings Bank collapse, other banks began looking at their trading operations all around the world.
+Why have twenty trading rooms, thus increasing the risk of a rogue trader or a financial loss when you could do the same with three trading floors, one in each of the time zones and make the other centers into sales rather than trading operations.

 A modern trading floor